apache/iotdb/docs/UserGuide/System-Tools/NodeTool.md

 and a data group may contain multiple storage groups.

-The data is divided into multiple data groups according to its storage group and timestamp, and the time partition granularity is decided by a configuration (currently unavailable).
+The data is divided into multiple data groups according to its storage group and timestamp, and the time partition granularity is one day.

 The data partition is composed of several replica nodes to ensure high availability of data, and one of the nodes plays the role of leader.